-The WRFG Annexation Agreement, Preliminary and Final Development Plans (GDP's), preliminary and final plats and other development entitlement documents for 2534 have been approved or require approval by the Town of Johnstown.
+The Preliminary and Final Development Plans, preliminary and final plats and other development entitlement documents for North Ridge have been approved or require approval by the Town of Johnstown.
 These documents should be reviewed specifically for each development.

-In addition, all developments within 2534 are subject to the performance standards and guidelines that are contained in this document.
-In cases where this document or the approved development entitlement document for a given property is silent, the Town of Johnstown standards and regulations, at the time in which the Design Guidelines are adopted, shall apply.
-In the case of conflicting requirements, these design guidelines shall govern.
-The Land Use map included in this document is a summary of the types of land uses that are envisioned and corresponds to the specific design guideline sections in this document.
+In addition, all developments within North Ridge are subject to the performance standards and guidelines that are contained in this document.
+In cases where this document or the approved development entitlement document for a given property is silent, the Town of Johnstown standards and regulations, in place at the time of project submittal, shall apply.
+Interpretation of conflicts within the zoning documents and the land use code shall be resolved by the Johnstown Board of Appeals.
+Refer to the Outline Development Plan for a summary of the types of land uses that are envisioned and corresponds to the specific design guideline sections in this document.
 All guidelines and standards are subject to the reasonable discretion of the DRC and JRC, which shall make a final determination in good faith.